 What is the principal’s experience?
 Do they have a good track record in the industry and the business acumen required?
 There are a number of firms out there who lack true experience in solving real-world business problems.
 Ask for past examples or how they might approach your current marketing challenges.

 Does the firearms marketing agency have a strong and identified brand?
 Are they themselves implementing the programs they are suggesting to you?
 It will be important that they understand the firearms industry.
 This will save you time so you don’t have to teach them about the subtleties of our industry.
 Other industries are far more advanced in marketing and branding tactics than the firearms category, so knowing how your customers are reacting to other industry tactics and strategies is just as important because they will expect the same from you.
 Especially now that the industry has added over 5 million new gun owners.

 8. Do you click with them?

-80% of the time your intuition is the best way to choose a marketing agency.
+80% of the time your intuition is the best way to choose a firearms marketing agency.
 If you are compatible as people, you most likely will work well together—assuming everything else adds up.
 I’ve had many opportunities over the years to work with well-known brands but in the end, we just didn’t click.
 Business and marketing is all about people and relationships.
-Pick an agency you like and who you can work with.
+Pick an agency you like, who can get the job done and who you can work with.

-In conclusion, a good hunting and firearms marketing agency will know how to get to the heart of the problem, help you set achievable goals, have a clearly defined process, good references and testimonials, a specialized service offering, are natural problem solvers, practice what they preach, and are people you like.
+In conclusion, a firearms marketing agency will know how to get to the heart of the problem, help you set achievable goals, know the industries nuances, have a clearly defined process, good references and testimonials, a specialized service offering, are natural problem solvers, practice what they preach, and are people you like.